 - The following Guest SMP (multiprocessor) limitations exist: - Poor performance with 32-bit guests on AMD CPUs.
 This affects mainly Windows and Oracle Solaris guests, but possibly also some Linux kernel revisions.
-Partially solved in 3.0.6 for 32-bit Windows NT, 2000, XP, and 2003 guests.
-Requires Guest Additions 3.0.6 or later to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
+Partially solved for 32-bit Windows NT, 2000, XP, and 2003 guests.
+Requires the Guest Additions to be installed. - Poor performance with 32-bit guests on certain Intel CPU models that do not include virtual APIC hardware optimization support.
 This affects mainly Windows and Oracle Solaris guests, but possibly also some Linux kernel revisions.
-Partially solved in 3.0.12 for 32-bit Windows NT, 2000, XP, and 2003 guests.
-Requires Guest Additions 3.0.12 or later to be installed. - NX (no execute, data execution prevention) only works for guests running on 64-bit hosts or guests running on 32-bit hosts with PAE enabled and requires that hardware virtualization be enabled. - For basic Direct3D support in Windows guests to work, the Guest Additions must be installed in Windows safe mode.
-Press F8 when the Windows guest is booting and select Safe Mode, then install the Guest Additions.
-Otherwise the Windows file protection mechanism will interfere with the replacement DLLs installed by Oracle VM VirtualBox and keep restoring the original Windows system DLLs.
+Partially solved for 32-bit Windows NT, 2000, XP, and 2003 guests.
+Requires the Guest Additions to be installed. - NX (no execute, data execution prevention) only works for guests running on 64-bit hosts and requires that hardware virtualization be enabled. - Guest control.
+On Windows guests, a process started using the guest control execute support will not be able to display a graphical user interface unless the user account under which it is running is currently logged in and has a desktop session. - Also, to use accounts without or with an empty password, the guest's group policy must be changed.
+To do so, open the group policy editor on the command line by typing gpedit.msc, open the key Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options and change the value of Accounts: Limit local account use of blank passwords to console logon only to Disabled.